DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-07-31-user-research-round-16-with-providers.md

 - Others manage it as an ongoing process throughout the year, often using a colour coded spreadsheet to track the status of each placement.
 - If the service doesn’t show when a school last updated their information then providers cannot trust the information that it’s showing.
 As a result, providers then go back to their current ways of working.

-> “when we originally looked for this German placement, it probably was at least a month ago, I think when I first looked and one of our partnership schools came up, we thought, oh, fantastic... you've got a place.
+> “When we originally looked for this German placement, it probably was at least a month ago, I think when I first looked and one of our partnership schools came up, we thought, oh, fantastic... you've got a place.
 German.
 But we'd already asked them and they'd said no. So we were like, okay, I'm not sure how up to date this information is” – U69

 > “From a school's perspective, you've got to be careful - they might forget to update it.
 They might think they have capacity now but by January their capacity might have changed.
 If you're going to select 'any time' you'd need alerts in case things change” – U73